NBA Trade Rumors: Jrue Holiday To Chicago Bulls For Package Centered On Kris Dunn, ‘Fansided’ Suggests

 The Pelicans shouldn’t mind losing their own 2019 first-round pick in the deal since they will also be receiving one in return.
 With the Bulls finishing the 2018-19 NBA season with the fourth worst record in the league, they have a strong chance of acquiring a top-3 pick in the 2019 NBA Draft.
 The deal will also give the Pelicans an immediate replacement for Jrue Holiday as their starting point guard — Kris Dunn, the No. 5 overall pick in the 2016 NBA Draft.

-Unfortunately, Kris Dunn’s first three years in the NBA have been filled with inconsistencies.
+Unfortunately, Dunn’s first three years in the NBA have been filled with inconsistencies.
 This season, the 25-year-old point guard averaged 11.3 points, 6.0 assists, 4.1 rebounds, and 1.5 steals on 42.5 percent shooting from the field and 35.4 percent shooting from beyond the arc.
 If the Pelicans aren’t sold on Dunn as their point guard of the future, they could use the Bulls’ pick to select Ja Morant, a top prospect in the 2019 NBA Draft who has been frequently compared to Russell Westbrook.

 Meanwhile, the arrival of Jrue Holiday will undeniably make the Bulls a more competitive team in the 2019-20 NBA season.
-The tandem of Holiday and Zach Lavine has a strong chance of becoming one of the most explosive backcourt duos in the league.
-However, if they are really serious about fully dominating the Eastern Conference, the Bulls should consider adding more experienced superstars on their roster in the 2019 NBA offseason.
+The tandem of Holiday and Zach LaVine has a strong chance of becoming one of the most explosive backcourt duos in the league.
+However, if they are really serious about fully dominating the Eastern Conference, the Bulls should consider adding more experienced superstars to their roster in the 2019 NBA offseason.